bodrick/awesome/README.md

 *   [xavdid/typed-install](https://github.com/xavdid/typed-install) - \[Project] Easily install new packages and their types, every time.
 *   [cancerberoSgx/typescript-plugins-of-mine](https://github.com/cancerberoSgx/typescript-plugins-of-mine) - Research, documentation and finally useful TypeScript Language Service plugins for coe refactoring working on several IDEs / Editors like vscode, sublime and Atom that are very common in other typed languages and IDEs like Java / Eclipse
 *   [instructure/instructure-ui](https://github.com/instructure/instructure-ui) - A UI Component Library made by Instructure, Inc.
+*   [lerna/lerna](https://github.com/lerna/lerna) - :dragon: Lerna is a fast, modern build system for managing and publishing multiple JavaScript/TypeScript packages from the same repository.
 *   [microsoft/azure-repos-vscode](https://github.com/microsoft/azure-repos-vscode) - Azure Repos extension for VS Code
 *   [robertknight/webpack-bundle-size-analyzer](https://github.com/robertknight/webpack-bundle-size-analyzer) - A tool for finding out what contributes to the size of Webpack bundles
 *   [doczjs/docz](https://github.com/doczjs/docz) - ✍ It has never been so easy to document your things!